 The AIUK Section Board receives a report at each meeting, setting out the progress in implementing AGM resolutions.
 Between Board meetings a monthly update is compiled.
-These reports will be posted on the website by the end of each month to enable members to keep up to date with developments.
-Please contact the relevant Board member if you require any further information.
+These reports are posted on the website by the end of each month to enable members to keep up to date with developments.